-- OAuth 2.1 / OIDC - delegated auth.
-User proves identity to IdP, your app gets an assertion.
+- OAuth 2.1 / OIDC handles delegated auth.
+The user proves their identity to an identity provider, and your app receives an assertion that they did.

-- JWTs - token format for carrying claims.
-Building block, not a protocol.
+- JWTs are a token format for carrying claims.
+A building block, not a protocol on their own.

 OAuth 2.1

-- Open redirect via redirect_uri.
+redirect_uri.
 Register exact URIs.
-No wildcards.
+No wildcards. - A missing

 Passkeys